DIAG-Sapienza-BPM-Smart-Spaces/Cicero/README.md

 In this repository it is included the source file used to preprocess the judicial sentences dataset, that will not be shared.
 In order to run the training it is necessary to provide a dataset in csv format.

 ## Setup for Training
+The Dockerized envinronment supports training via NVIDIA-CUDA only (tested with CUDA 11.7).
+It is also natively included support for multi-gpu.
+In order to recreate our experiments run:

 ```sh
 docker build . -t cicero
 docker network create -d overlay --attachable <network_name>